Energy in Brazil: Natural gas

 Brazil's inland gas pipeline systems are operated by Petrobras subsidiary Transpetro.
 In 2005, construction began on the Gas Unificação (Gasun pipeline) which will link Mato Grosso do Sul in southwest Brazil, to Maranhão in the northeast.
-China’s Sinopec is a contractor for the Gasene pipeline, which will link the northeast and southeast networks.
+China's Sinopec is a contractor for the Gasene pipeline, which will link the northeast and southeast networks.
 Petrobras is also constructing the Urucu-Manaus pipeline, which will link the Urucu gas reserves to power plants in the state of Amazonas.
+In 2015 the sale of 255 parcels for fracking was opposed with protest actions during and at the auction.

 In 2005, the gas production was 18.7 x 109 m³, which is less than the natural gas consumption of Brazil.
 Gas imports come mainly from Bolivia's Rio Grande basin through the Bolivia-Brazil gas pipeline (Gasbol pipeline), from Argentina through the Transportadora de Gas de Mercosur pipeline (Paraná-Uruguaiana pipeline), and from LNG imports.
 Brazil has held talks with Venezuela and Argentina about building a new pipeline system Gran Gasoducto del Sur linking the three countries; however, the plan has not moved beyond the planning stages.

 Coal

-Brazil has total coal reserves of about 30 billion tonnes, but the deposits vary by the quality and quantity.
-The proved recoverable reserves are around 10 billion tonnes.
+In 2004, Brazil had total coal reserves of about 30 billion tonnes, but the deposits vary by the quality and quantity.
+The proved recoverable reserves were approximately 10 billion tonnes.
 In 2004 Brazil produced 5.4 million tonnes of coal, while coal consumption reached 21.9 million tonnes.
-Almost all of Brazil’s coal output is steam coal, of which about 85% is fired in power stations.
+Almost all of Brazil's coal output is steam coal, of which about 85% is fired in power stations.
 Reserves of sub-bituminous coal are located mostly in the states of Rio Grande do Sul, Santa Catarina and Paraná.